 Having already worked for a brilliant client and achieved great results, it made the next steps in my job search much easier.
 My last career took me to far flung destinations and this one has taken me to equally interesting places, albeit in the digital space.

 Since I finished my course I've been working with an ethical business doing their strategic social media management, which I love!
 My training, coupled with my previous experience, has made me feel confident about what I can deliver and the results are looking great so far.

 With my tech confidence boosted, I've also started to learn to edit film and put video clips together for my client, something I never had time to focus on before.
 Now my work is flexible, my partner and I have decided to move to Brighton, something we'd always hoped to do.
 I'm excited about meeting new clients and enjoying some windy, wet days on the beach!

-You can find out more about our education programmes here - we are currently taking applications for our January and February courses.
+You can find out more about our education programmes here.